Free eBook:

 By Danielle Leonard

-Is your teen ready to start looking for a job?
 Getting a job is a huge step forward in building your teen’s independence (and bank account).
 But it can be overwhelming, too.
-We can help!
 Download our free eBook written for teens that offers tips and strategies on writing a resume, preparing for a job interview, and finding the best part-time jobs for teens.

 What’s Inside